-To Configure the Directory Server for Sun/Oracle Compatibility
+To Configure the Directory Server for Sun/Oracle Compatibility Unresolved content reference to:

 - 1. From the Directory Server server root directory, open the sun-ds-compatibility.dsconfig file in the docs folder.
 You can use a text editor to view the file. - 2.
 Read the file completely. - 3.
 Apply any changes to the file by removing the comment symbol at any dsconfig command example, and then applying the dsconfig command specifying the batch file.